 One of Eremiya's assassins.
 Clarisse is a cruel and sadistic woman who lives to kill and seems to have absolute loyalty to Eremiya.
 Despite this, Katarina sees her as a younger sister.

-Voiced by: Natsumi Fujiwara (Japanese, Fire Emblem Heroes), Cassandra Lee (English, Fire Emblem Heroes)
+Voiced by: Natsumi Fujiwara (Japanese, Fire Emblem Heroes), Cassandra Lee Morris (English, Fire Emblem Heroes)

 - Cold Sniper: She's the most distant and emotionless of the three assassins.

-- Dark Magical Girl: She's the more antagonistic between her and Katarina, though she's about on par with Legion in the amount of attempts on Marth's life.
+- Dark Magical Girl: Barring the magic part, she's the more antagonistic between her and Katarina, though she's about on par with Legion in the amount of attempts on Marth's life.